Healthy Homes Assessment Karori

 What We Do

-As building inspectors we handle all elements of specialist house examinations.
-We are here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we deal with all the issues of expert home examinations.
+We are here to ensure that you make the best choice when it comes to buying your next home.

-We value your money We conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning an house.
+We value your money, and undertake detailed checks to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing your own house.

-We offer a wide range of services to make sure that you are completely informed about the condition of any property you could be considering buying or selling as well as additional solutions.
+We specialise in a variety of solutions to make sure you are completely aware of the state of any property you might be thinking of buying or selling as well as additional solutions.

-Not only do we work with you , but we also work with some big clients like the local authorities, banks, and insurance firms.
-They clearly enjoy our peace of mind provided, by the data contained provided in our building inspection reports.
+Not only do we work with you but we also collaborate with a number of important clients such as municipal councils and banks and insurance companies.
+They seem to enjoy this peace of mind provided, by the data contained included in our reports on building inspections.

-With our systemised approach to inspecting your property and the latest in technology for software with digital photos embedded into the report, you are able to actually see any issues that could be found.
-Through our comprehensive report, it is not surprising that we get so many clients recommending our service to family and friends.
+We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in the document, you are able to actually see any issues that could be found.
+Thanks to our comprehensive reporting it is not surprising that we receive so many clients who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind